facebookresearch/fastText/docs/unsupervised-tutorials.md

 pigneaux 0.736122
 ```

-The answer provides by our model is *Paris*, which is correct.
+The answer provided by our model is *Paris*, which is correct.
 Let's have a look at a less obvious example:

 ```bash
 Query triplet (A - B + C)? psx sony nintendo